 I realized that I could actually help more people if I made this class available to licensed bodyworkers, who could in turn provide either one-on-one coaching or lead small classes themselves in their communities.
 Thus was born the 1-day, Say Goodbye to Headaches continuing education class.

-Please join me in Savannah, Georgia on Saturday, August 25 for Say Goodbye to Headaches.
 You will learn how to transform the lives of people living with head pain, and transform a sluggish practice into a thriving, focused business.
 In addition to designing individualized hands-on session protocols utilizing reflexology, massage, hydro and aromatherapy, you will leave with the materials and skills needed to coach one-on-one or offer small classes in your community to those people who are sick and tired of living with headaches.